 Jenkins-Of-Ewelme Web Site

-This page is intended as a means to share experiences of using '3G - Mobile Broadband' in Ewelme. (last update: 22/10/11).
+This page is intended as a means to share experiences of using fixed 3G - Mobile Broadband in Ewelme. (last update: 18/4/14).

-Since it was first published over 2 years ago, there have been quite a few amendments made to the contents, to reflect the availability of newer hardware, and the rapid improvements made to coverage in terms of speed and signal strength in this area.
+Since it was originally published a few years ago, to convey that there was a better/faster way to get broadband in Ewelme than landline broadband via BT, there have been quite a few amendments made to the contents, to reflect the availability of newer hardware and services, and the rapid improvements made to coverage in terms of speed and signal strength in this area.
 If you have visited this page before, you may be surprised at the changes that have been made quite recently.
-If you are a new visitor without broadband, you might be encouraged that broadband is just a 'dongle dangle' away!
-You might also like to see 4G v Cable.
+If you are a new visitor looking for a way to get either an improved or even first broadband connection at home, you might be encouraged to know that mobile (or wireless) broadband is just a 'dongle dangle' away!
+Should you not feel very confident about understanding some of the words and terms used, it might be a good idea to visit The Beginner's Guide to Broadband page first and come back here later.
+You might also like to visit the 4G v Fibre page, which discusses how to test and compare the differences between land based fibre optic broadband (when it eventually arrives!) and the continually evolving wireless based mobile broadband.

 Brief History